Cars and Buses

 The majority of bus services operating in South Shields are controlled by Go North East and Stagecoach.
 Nexus and South Tyneside Council will continue to work closely with the bus operators to ensure the most efficient bus operation can be achieved that will deliver the best accessibility in and around South Shields and beyond.

 Around a third of Council-owned parking spaces across the Town Centre are already free.
 The Council already provides over 300 free car parking spaces at various locations throughout the Town Centre including Ocean Road and The Customs House.
 In addition to this, the parking refund scheme offers shoppers a parking charge refund at certain retailers who have signed up to the scheme.

 Are the Council introducing more car parking?

-Yes, there will be new car parking opposite The Word and Market Place at Harton Quays.
+Yes, there is new car parking opposite The Word and Market Place at Harton Quays.
 The new transport plan for the town proposes a new car park for motorists on Waterloo Square.
 In addition the new retail and leisure facilities brought forward in later phases will have associated car parking.

 What is happening to the town’s Post Office?

 The Post Office has now moved to King Street in South Shields Town Centre.

 Will the new car park at Harton Quays include electric charging and disabled parking spaces, If yes how many?